maxnd/mxMarkEdit/README.md

 * `Meta` + `Ctrl` + `Arrow down`: select the next heading.
 * `Meta` + `Shift` + `J`: set the current position of the cursor in the bookmark.
 * `Meta` + `J`: move the cursor to the position already set in the bookmark.
 * `Meta` + `E`: show the following paragraph with a green background, skipping the empty lines and the headings; this is useful to use mxMarkEdit for presentations.
+See above for details.
 * `Meta` + `U`: make uppercase the current word.
 * `Meta` + `Opt` + `Shift` + `U`: make lowercase the current word.
 * `Meta` + `Opt` + `U`: capitalise the current word.